leanprover-community/lean/doc/widget_server.md

 ```

-`command` is one of a fixed set of command strings shown below, `seq_num` is an optional parameter which lean will use to tag a subsequent response to this request.
+`command` is one of a fixed set of command strings shown below, `seq_num` is an optional parameter which Lean will use to tag a subsequent response to this request.
 In this way, multiple requests can be in-flight at the same time.

 The response from a command will implement either `CommandResponse` in the case of success, or `ErrorResponse` if an error occurred while handling the request.